trampgeek/moodle-qtype_coderunner/Readme.md

 actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
 Students do not see hidden rows but markers and other staff do.

+If a 'testresults' field is present, there can also be a 'columnformats' field.
+This should have one format specifier per table column and each format specifier should either be '%s', in which case all formatting is left to the renderer (which sanitises the field and encloses it in a &lt;pre&gt; element) or '%h' in which case the table cell is displayed directly without further processing. '%s' formatting is the default in the absence of an explicit 'columnformats' field.

 The 'showoutputonly' attribute, if set true, results in the prologuehtml and epiloguehtml fields being displayed against a neutral background with the